On the First-Order Free Group Factor Alternative

 \subsection{Interpolated free group factors}

-We next recall the interpolated free group factors: \begin{fact}[\cite{Dykema94, Rad1992fundamental}] There is a family $\{L(\F_r)\}_{1<r \leq \infty}$ of separable $II_1$ factors with the following properties: \begin{enumerate} \item If $r\in \{2,3,\ldots\}\cup\{\infty\}$, then $L(\bb F_r)$ is the usual group von Neumann algebra associated to the free group $\bb F_r$. \item $L(\bb F_r)*L(\bb F_s)\cong L(\bb F_{r+s})$ for all $r,s\in (1,\infty]$. \item $L(\bb F_r)_t\cong L(\bb F_{1+\frac{r-1}{t^2}})$ for all $r\in (1,\infty]$ and $t\in (0,\infty)$. \end{enumerate} \end{fact}
+We next recall the interpolated free group factors: \begin{fact}[\cite{Dykema94}, \cite{Rad1992fundamental}] There is a family $\{L(\F_r)\}_{1<r \leq \infty}$ of separable $II_1$ factors with the following properties: \begin{enumerate} \item If $r\in \{2,3,\ldots\}\cup\{\infty\}$, then $L(\bb F_r)$ is the usual group von Neumann algebra associated to the free group $\bb F_r$. \item $L(\bb F_r)*L(\bb F_s)\cong L(\bb F_{r+s})$ for all $r,s\in (1,\infty]$. \item $L(\bb F_r)_t\cong L(\bb F_{1+\frac{r-1}{t^2}})$ for all $r\in (1,\infty]$ and $t\in (0,\infty)$. \end{enumerate} \end{fact}

-A particular consequence of item (3) above is that the interpolated free group factors $L(\bb F_r)$ for finite $r$ are each amplifications of each other, whence they all have the same fundamental group, while the fundamental group of $L(\bb F_\infty)$ is $\bb R_+$, a fact first proven by Radulescu in \cite{Rad1992fundamental}.
+A particular consequence of item (3) above is that the interpolated free group factors $L(\bb F_r)$ for finite $r$ are each amplifications of each other, whence they all have the same fundamental group, while the fundamental group of $L(\bb F_\infty)$ is $\bb R_+$, a fact first proven by R\v adulescu in \cite{Rad1992fundamental}.

 We will need a generalization of item (2) in the previous fact due to Dykema \cite{Dykema93FreeDim}.
 To state the result, we define the \textbf{free dimension} $\operatorname{fd}$ of certain tracial von Neumann algebras as follows: \begin{itemize} \item $\operatorname{fd}(L(\bb F_r))=r$. \item $\operatorname{fd}(M_k(\bb C))=1-\frac{1}{k^2}$. \item $\operatorname{fd}(L(\bb Z))=\operatorname{fd}(\cal R)=1$. \end{itemize}